• About

 Step 2: Heat everything on low for an hour, then stir the nuts, almond bark, and melted chocolate together with a wooden spoon or rubber spatula!
 Next, cook it for another 30 minutes to 45 minutes until the chocolate and bark are completely melted and stir again.

-Step 3: Scoop spoonfuls of the mixture onto a sheet of wax paper and top each with a pinch of sea salt or sprinkles, if desired, and let the candy harden.
+Step 3: Scoop spoonfuls of the mixture onto a sheet of wax paper (I like using a cookie scoop to do this) and top each with a pinch of sea salt or sprinkles, if desired, and let the candy harden.
 Parchment paper can be used as well, but wax works better for no-bake treats.

 Step 4: Let the peanut clusters cool and set.
 Then, get ready to enjoy and share a melt-in-your-mouth treat as an indulgent snack or a tasty dessert!